tdickman/dotfiles/README.md

 apply plugin: "com.fagyapong.ktsyntastic"
 ```

-Then run the following to generate a .syntastic_kotlinc_config file:
+Then run the following to generate a .ale_kotlinc_config file:

 ```
-./gradlew kotlinSyntastic
+./gradlew kotlinAle
 ```